basepipe/lumbermill_basic_training/manuscript/4-Create-A-Test-Project.md

 To create an Assignment

 1) Navigate to the Files Page of the task you want to work with.
-3) Click the Create Assignment Button
+2) Click the Create Assignment Button
-4) enter the name of the artist you're creating an assignment for
+3) enter the name of the artist you're creating an assignment for
-5) Click Ok.
+4) Click Ok

 ## Add Files to a Task